Clinicians and Practitioners

 To purchase access to take the exam, visit here:

 A McGill Method Master Clinician is an elite clinician who has demonstrated clinical competency with patients.

-Becoming a “McGill Method Master Clinician” requires candidates to possess a clinical degree, attendance at the three McGill courses, and passing the exam having both written and live patient components.
+Becoming a “McGill Method Master Clinician” requires candidates to first become McGill Method Certified.
+They must also possess a clinical degree, pass the Master Clinician exam having both written and live patient components.
 McGill Method Master Clinicians will be actively referred patients from Professor McGill and passively referred patients from the Backfitpro website and other sources.